sarchlab/akita/doc/component_system.md

 The only proper way for 2 components to interact is to send requests via a connection.
 The connection will deliver requests into a port of a component.
 When there is a request arrives at a port, the port notifies the component with the `NotifyRecv` function.
 The component can either retrieve the request immediately or schedule an event to retrieve the request from the port and process the request later.
 In addition, when a port can accept a requenst to be sent from the component, the port calls the components `NotifyPortAvailabe` function.
 For details of connections and ports, please see [The Connection System](The Connection System).

 Usually, a component should define the protocol it accepts alongside the implementation of the component.

 We show two types of compoenents with the following examples.

-## Example 1: Responder Components:
+## Example 1: Responder Components

 Responder Components represent the simplest component type.
 It is useful for the Components that have very simple logic.
 An `IdealMemoryController` is a good example of a Responder Component, where a memory access response is generated after a certain number of cycles after the memory access request is received.

 When a request arrives at a Responder Component, it schedules an event after a certain number of cycles.
 For the same example of the `IdealMemoryController`, when it receives a Read Request, in the `NotifyRecv` function, it immediately extracts the request from the port and schedules a `RespondDataReadyEvent` after a predefined number of cycles.

 The `IdealMemoryController` handles the `RespondDataReadyEvent` in the `Handle` function.
 While handling the `RespondDataReadyEvent`, it reads the data from the underlying storage, assembles the `DataReadyRsp`, and send the response out.
 If the port cannot send the response out at this moment, the `IdealMemoryController` has to retry in the next cycle by scheduling another `RespondDataReadyEvent`.
 Note that this retrying process causes busy ticking and slows down the simulation.
 The Ticking Components may reduce the performance penalty.

-## Example 2: Ticking Components:
+## Example 2: Ticking Components

 It is highly recommended to always use a Ticking Component model.
 It is simple, but can still model complex components with high performance.
 To define a component as a `TickingComponent`, one can simply composite the `TickingComponent` class inside the customized component.

 TickingComponent defines both the `NotifyRecv` function and the `NotifyPortAvailable` functions so that a customized ticking component does not need to reimplement those functions.
 These two functions are implemented by simply schedules a `TickEvent` at the cycle right after `NotifyRecv` or `NotifyPortAvailable` is called.

 A ticking component should always handle TickEvent.
 Note that if you are writing a type switch to find out the type of the event, `TickEvent` always use value type rather than the pointer type to save garbage collection time.
 A typical implementation of handling a `TickEvent` is like this: